Innovation Food Forest Who is Involved

 I have always loved being outdoors.
 As one of seven children I spent much time playing outside and being involved with nature.
 My father taught us to identify and harvest edible wild foods; persimmon, polk, cattails, mushrooms and such.
 My naturalist uncle, Jim Fowler, brought us a wide variety of unique animals, a cheetah a condor, anteaters.
 Some, a raccoon, an opossum, a crow, sparrow hawks and others we raised as pets.
 From this “tom-boy” girlhood I attended Oberlin College and studied athletics.
 I went from athletics and coaching to motherhood.
 In 2001 while volunteering at my children’s elementary school Arbor Day I took my first “environmental” job with Fairfax ReLeaf, a non-profit organization that plants and preserves trees in Northern Virginia.
 While working for Fairfax ReLeaf, I became a sponge and attended any and all workshops on trees and native plants.
 In the Fall of 2009 I taught a class for The National Wildlife Federation.
 It was in this class, from a visiting lecturer, that I first heard the term “permaculture”.
 But it was the permaculture course offered at GMU in the spring of 2012 that really got me on the path to the importance of local food.
 Through the installation of the Innovation Food Forest I am gaining experience in planting many different food bearing trees, shrubs and herbaceous plants and giving GMU a good example of the possibilities that exist on the campus to raise more fresh fruits and other foods for the community.

 Robert is a community member who has volunteered and lead groups at multiple sites on campus.
-He is currently the assistant to Mark Cooley, running the Green Studio Garden located next to the art building.
+He acted as the assistant to Mark Cooley, running the Green Studio Garden located next to the art building for many years up until 2020.

 University Sustainability & the Patriot Green Fund